DominicWatson/www.leightonbuzzardchess.co.uk/_matches/beds-division-2-2021-22-bedsc-home.md

 opponent: bedford-c
 homeaway: Home
 boards:
+  - peter-taylor
+  - adrian-matthews
   - brian-valentine
-  - adrian-matthews
-  - peter-taylor
   - dominic-watson
   - lee-davies
-result: TBC
+result: Win
-score: ""
+score: 3.5
 scoreavailable: 5
 ---
+This was a critical matchup in the League Division 2 season, winning the match leaves LBB needing a single point from the remaining two games.

+Adrian to say a bit about the game here... :)